Soft Constraints on KMOC Formalism: Soft Radiation in Classical Scattering

 where $\ln\tau$ is understood as an logarithmic divergent term as $\tau\, \rightarrow\, \infty$.\footnote{As was argued in \cite{Laddha:2018myi} frequency space we expect $\ln\tau$ to be replaced by $\ln\omega^{-1}$ for soft frequency $\omega$.
 This divergence shows that soft expansion in $\omega$ breaks down in Four dimensions.} We can now use the above argument to ``guess" the log soft photon factor.

 where $(\triangle J)_{\mu\nu}^{\ln (i)}$ is the logarithmically divergent term in angular momentum impulse at N$^{i}$LO order in coupling.

-In this part of the note we use the results provided in \cite{Saketh:2021sri}, to compute $\triangle J_{\mu\nu}^{\ln}$ at leading and next to leading order in the coupling.
+In this part of the note we use the results provided in \cite{Saketh:2021sri}, to compute $\triangle J_{\mu\nu}^{\ln}$ at leading and NLO in the coupling.
 Along with expression for $(\triangle p^{(0)})^{\mu}$, one can then obtain the log soft factor up to $O(g^{5})$ in the coupling.

-Let us see, in \cite{Saketh:2021sri}, the authors compute the deflection to the free trajectory up to N$^{3}$LO order in the perturbative expansion.
+Let us see, in \cite{Saketh:2021sri}, the authors compute the deflection to the free trajectory up to N$^{2}$LO order in the perturbative expansion.
 That is, we expand the trajectory for the $i$-th particle with charge $Q_{i}$ and initial momentum $p_{i -}$ as

 where $(\delta^{n}x_{i})^{\mu}$ is the deflection at N$^{n}$LO order.
 At every order in the perturbative expansion the deflected trajectory accelerates as $O(\frac{1}{\tau^{2}})$ at late future times $\tau_{+}$.